 Fall in New York should be on everyone’s bucket list.
 It’s the perfect time to do a road trip in the Adirondacks or the Hudson Valley.
-The fall foliage is really incredible and pictures don’t really do it justice.
+The fall foliage is incredible and pictures don’t do it justice.
 There is about a week where the area is at peak foliage and lucky for me it just happened to be this past weekend when I was headed to Stone Ridge, NY for my friends’ wedding.
 The setting for the wedding was picture perfect, the bride and groom said their vows on a farm overlooking a valley full of amazing fall foliage.
 I also planned to spend some time in the area enjoying fall in the Hudson Valley.

 Hiking Overlook Mountain

 Overlook Mountain is located in the Catskill Mountains about 20 minutes north of the town of Woodstock on County Road 33.
 It a very scenic and curvy road.
 Use the address of the Karma Triyana Dharmachakra Temple (335 Meads Mountain Road, Woodstock, NY 12498) for your GPS since it is right across the road from the trailhead.
 The hike is 5 miles roundtrip and is steep going up, but the view makes it worth it.

-It is well-marked gravel trail so you don’t really have to worry about finding the right rock to step on.
+It is well-marked gravel trail so you don’t have to worry about finding the right rock to step on.
 We did read about rattlesnake sightings (we did not see any) so you should look down where you are stepping.
-Close to the top, there are ruins from an old hotel.
+Close to the top, there are ruins of an old hotel.
 After you explore the ruins, head past the fire tower and stop at the scenic overlook.
 The view is amazing so plan on spending a little time taking it all in.
 Then on your way back, climb the fire tower if you are brave enough.
 I went up three flights of stairs but then the tower was shaking so I decided to come down.
 Round trip the hike, including stopping for the ruins, scenic view, and fire tower took us about 3 hours.

 Bear Mountain State Park